Fair Abstractive Summarization of Diverse Perspectives: Dataset Construction

 \section{Dataset Construction}

-We list the details of construction six datasets as follows:
+Details of these six datasets are listed as follows:

 \textbf{Claritin}~\citep{shandilya2018fairness} contains tweets about the effects of the drug Claritin.
 Each tweet is annotated with the gender of the user who posted it.
 We use this dataset to evaluate gender fairness, where $a=\text{gender}$ and $\mathcal{V}=\{\text{male},\text{female}\}$.
 We randomly sample a number of tweets written by males and females with a certain ratio between them and then combine them together as one input source.
-This procedure is repeated multiple times with a diverse number of tweets and male ratios to form the whole dataset. \textbf{US Election}~\citep{shandilya2018fairness} contains tweets posted during the 2016 US Presidential elections.
+This procedure is repeated multiple times with a diverse number of tweets and male ratios to form the whole dataset.

+\textbf{US Election}~\citep{shandilya2018fairness} contains tweets posted during the 2016 US Presidential election.
 Each tweet is annotated as supporting or attacking one of the presidential candidates or neutral or attacking both.
 We use this dataset to evaluate politics fairness across parties, where $a=\text{politics}$ and $\mathcal{V}=\{\text{pro-rep},\text{pro-dem}, \text{neu}\}$.
 Similar to the Claritin dataset, we form the final dataset as a mixture of sampled tweets of certain ratios of each value in $\mathcal{V}$.

 \textbf{Amazon} and \textbf{Yelp} are two datasets from the FewSum dataset~\citep{brazinskas2020few} containing product and business reviews.
 Each sample in these two datasets consists of multiple user-written reviews.
 Among these two datasets, FewSum provides reference summaries for 32 products on Amazon and 70 businesses on Yelp.
 We use the Amazon dataset to conduct opinion fairness analysis, where $a=\text{ratings}$, and $\mathcal{V}=\{1,2,3,4,5\}$ shows the ratings of each reviewer.
 We use the Yelp dataset to conduct sentiment fairness analysis, where $a=\text{sentiment}$, and $\mathcal{V}=\{\text{pos},\text{neu},\text{neg}\}$ displays the sentiment of reviews.
 We use NLTK~\cite{loper2002nltk} to produce sentiment for source text in Yelp because the dataset does not provide the sentiment of source reviews.
 We also use the reference summaries of the two datasets to further analyze the fairness of human-written summaries (Section~\ref{sec:reference_summary}).